mine-cetinkaya-rundel/website/content/project/_index.md

     show_sidebar_adunit: true
     text_link_label: View all projects
     text_link_url: /project/
-description: Read more about my recent and ongoing projects below.
+description: "Read more about my recent and ongoing projects below.
 If you're interested in hearing more about them or collaborating on them, don't hesitate to reach out!
+  \n(This page is currently under construction.
+For a full list of the projects I'm working on, see my CV.)\n"
 layout: list-grid
 show_author_byline: false
 show_post_date: false
 show_post_thumbnail: true
 sidebar:
   author:
   description:
   show_sidebar_adunit: true
   text_link_label: ""
   text_link_url: ""